GoogleCloudPlatform/cnrm-blueprints/README.md

 ### 1. Blueprints managed by separate repositories

 The blueprint owners need to setup CloudBuild configuration
-- Copy the template: [blueprint-cloudbuild.yaml](test/templates/blueprint-cloudbuild.yaml) to the root directory of the blueprint repository and rename it to cloudbuild.yaml
+- Copy the template: [blueprint-cloudbuild.yaml](test/templates/blueprint-cloudbuild.yaml) to the root directory of the blueprint repository, rename it to cloudbuild.yaml
+- Update `_CNRM_BLUEPRINTS_SUBMODULE_PATH` with the correct SUBMODULE_PATH in the [cloudbuild.yaml]((test/templates/blueprint-cloudbuild.yaml#L86)) file
 - Copy [id_rsa.enc](test/ssh/id_rsa.enc) to the root directory of the blueprint repository
 - Copy [know_hosts](test/ssh/known_hosts) to the root directory of the blueprint repository
 - Push the changes to the blueprint repository: `git add -u && git commit -m "Setup CloudBuild configuration for the qualification framework" && git push origin <BRANCH>`